spikelynch/spikelynch.github.io/code.md

 #### Recording policy

-Due to registration limits on some of the computational workshops, we will be recording some of the online workshops and making them available via this website to view after the event.
+We will record all presentations and keystory talks offered through the general registration program.
+We intend to publish these recordings and any slides together after the event, and make them available through this website.
+Workshops will not be recorded.

 #### Reporting/blogging/social media policy